Advice for adults with care & support needs

 The spoken words focus on the service users own life experiences and send a powerful message to Stop Adult Abuse.

-Please see the link to the “spoken word” video the service user group for the East Cheshire SAB have made – the group are keen to share this far and wide www.stopadultabuse.org.uk
+Please see the link to the “spoken word” video the service user group for the East Cheshire SAB have made – the group are keen to share this far and wide – visit the website www.stopadultabuse.org.uk